 We currently have members modelling N, OO, HO and O scales, in both standard and narrow gauges.
 Our members and families are involved in the building and running of their individual home layouts, and have also developed a number of award-winning exhibition layouts for the ACTMRS.
 We have recently sold our 12th Street Yard American protoype HO-scale layout and now operate 3 layouts in our shed:

-Construction is also now underway of a new permanent multi-level HO-scale club layout in our Shed.
-This layout is being configured as a folded double dog-bone extending across the Shed.
-Operationally the layout is going to feature a long mainline that winds around 2 peninsulars on 2 levels that are connected by a circular riser.
-This layout design will give trains a long run between the two set-up yards at either side of the Shed and will also allow for continuous running.
-A separate branch line will also interchange with the main line.
-Digital command control (DCC) will be used to operate this layout and this, and the number of planned industries and intermediate stations, will allow club members interested in near-protypical train operation and timetabling to "roll up their sleeves".
+Construction is also now well-advanced on a new permanent multi-level HO-scale club layout in our Shed.
+This layout has been configured as a folded double dog-bone extending across the Shed.
+Operationally the layout features a long mainline that winds around 2 peninsulars on 2 levels that are connected by a circular riser.
+This layout design gives trains a long run between the two set-up yards at either side of the Shed but also allows for continuous running.
+A separate branch line is being built that is going to interchange with the main line.
+Digital command control (DCC) is being used to operate this layout and this, and the number of industries and intermediate stations being built, will allow club members interested in near-protypical train operation and timetabling to "roll up their sleeves".